GeordyJ/tmp-edit.nvim/README.md

 This plugin restarts the LSPs for editing the temp file to prevent errors and lags when the LSPs is set to the sshfs mounted path.

+There is a issue with using LSPs for different languages which may conflict with the editing of temp file, when they are in the same neovim instance

 This plugin simply copies the written file back to the original file, if there are changes in the original file while in tmp-edit, the changes **WILL** be overwritten.